- Room 502, Rolle Building, Drake Circus, Plymouth, PL4 8AA

 Dr Nick Pratt

 Plymouth Institute of Education (Faculty of Arts, Humanities and Business)

-Senior Lecturer in Education with a specialism in mathematics education and social theory.
+Senior Lecturer in Education with a specialism in mathematics education, doctoral supervision and social theory.

 2004: PhD (University of Plymouth) – Thesis entitled 'Interactive teaching in the National Numeracy Strategy: tensions in a supportive framework'

 1988: BA (Hons) Engineering Science (University of Oxford)

 EdD Leaders National Network